JacenBoy/jacenboy.github.io/_posts/2021-12-28-qemu-on-android.md

 ![Arch on Android](/assets/images/arch-sc.jpg)

 And the end result... doesn't work particularly well.
-It's surprisingly usable, but there are definitely noticable performance issues.
+It's surprisingly usable, but there are definitely noticeable performance issues.
 Like I mentioned earlier, emulation has more performance overhead than virtualization does, and despite the specs looking good on paper, in practice a phone doesn't have the same performance horsepower that your computer would.
 Still, for whatever it's worth, you can now brag to your friends that you have a full-fledged desktop computer in your phone.

 One interesting side-note: I initially wanted to run Chrome as the browser for this VM since it apparently it has more efficient CPU usage compared to Firefox, and, despite what the Internet would like you to believe, the memory usage between them is pretty comparable.
 However, there seems to be a bug where running Chrome in the VM crashes QEMU.
 I'm not sure if it's a Chrome issue or a QEMU issue, but it's an interesting interaction.